 More specifically, we show that, given two connected transverse $\C$-links $L_1$ and $L_2$, the slice genus of a connected sum $L_1\#L_2$ is the sum of the ones of $L_1$ and $L_2$: This result, which follows from \cite{Hedden} in the case of knots, appears to be new for links. \begin{cor} The slice genus $g_4$ is additive under connected sums if we restrict to the family of connected transverse $\C$-links. \end{cor} Theorem \ref{teo:main} also allows us to state some results about strongly quasi-positive links.
 Those are links in the 3-sphere that bound a quasi-positive surface, a surface constructed from a collection of $d$ parallel disks by attaching $b$ negative bands.
 An example of a quasi-positive surface is shown in Figure \ref{QP}.
-The proof of this result is similar to the one of Hedden for knots in \cite{Hedden}. \begin{teo} Consider a strongly quasi-positive link $L$ with $n$ components in $S^3$.
-Then the Thurston-Bennequin inequality is sharp for $L$, in the sense that there exists a Legendrian representative $\mathcal L$ of $L$ such that where $o(L)$ is the number of disjoint unknots in $L$ and $F$ is a quasi-positive surface for $L$.
-In particular, it is where $F$ consists of $d$ disks and $b$ negative bands. \end{teo} Positive links, that are links which admit a diagram with only positive crossings, are a special family of strongly quasi-positive links, see \cite{Rudolph}.
+The proof of the following theorem is similar to the one of Hedden for knots in \cite{Hedden}; moreover, the same result was obtained independently by Hayden in \cite{Hayden} using different techniques. \begin{teo} Consider a strongly quasi-positive link $L$ with $n$ components in $S^3$.
+Then the Thurston-Bennequin inequality is sharp for $L$, in the sense that there exists a Legendrian representative $\mathcal L$ of $L$ such that where $o(L)$ is the number of disjoint unknotted unknots in $L$ and $F$ is a quasi-positive surface for $L$.
+In particular, it is where $F$ consists of $d$ disks and $b$ negative bands. \end{teo} Positive links, that are links which admit a diagram with only positive crossings, are a special family of strongly quasi-positive links, see \cite{Nakamura,Rudolph}.